IT

 Can I speed up without changing pitch?

-Why does audio sound robotic?
+Why does the audio sound robotic or metallic?

-What does semitone shift mean?
+What does semitone shift actually mean?

-Does changing speed affect duration?
+Does changing the speed change the file duration?

-Will it work for speech and music?
+Will this work for speech and music?

 What output format do I get?